 Emergency Medical Services Division

-The Emergency Medical Services Division is managed by the EMS Battalion Chief who reports to the Deputy Fire Chief.
-Each of the three shifts has a Field Training Officer (FTO) who directly interacts with the paramedics on a daily basis.
+The Emergency Medical Services Division is managed by the EMS Division Chief who reports to the Deputy Fire Chief of Operations.
+Each of the three shifts has a Field Training Officer (FTO) who directly interacts with the paramedics daily.

 In 2002 the Santa Rosa Fire Department joined with American Medical Response to create a Fire Engine Company Paramedic program.
 The program began with three engine companies that were staffed with paramedics.
 Through support the program has grown and we currently we staff all of our suppression apparatus with paramedics.
 This consists of ten engine companies and two truck companies.